gitdog01/go-prettier-format/README.md

 ## Installation

-First, install Prettier and this plugin from NPM:
+First, install Prettier (v3 or later) and this plugin from NPM:

 ```bash
 npm install --save-dev prettier go-prettier-format